benkoben/subnetFinder/README.md

 Why I created this
 ===

-In some cases when landingzones in the cloud start growing.
-I created this tool in order to calculate subnets prefixes within an existing virtual network in order to make infrastrucutre deployments fully automated.
-Think "project vending machine" and "network provisioning".
+I created this tool in order to calculate subnets prefixes within an existing virtual network.
+The idea is to help CD pipelines that deploy "vending machine" infrastrucutre.
+It works by generating network parameters based on existing virtual networks.

 How to use?
 ==